Allied Health Quick Careers Guide

 Salary: The average salary for a dialysis technician is $51,770, but can range from $29,640 to $79,530 depending on work experience and education level.

 Typical Entry-Level Education: associate’s degree or higher, as well as necessary certifications from state and/or local government/facilities.

 Job Outlook: There is a projected 11% growth in this industry from 2018 to 2028.

 Dietitians and nutritionists work in medical institutions such as hospitals, nursing homes, and eldercare facilities, public health clinics, and personal health agencies.
 However, they also work in the private sector, such as in a gym, as a personal coach, in cafeterias, food production sites, and private practices who work one on one with clients.

-In this position, you will work with clients or patients to organize and create planned menus and food preparation to help educate different types of people, whether that be senior citizens, pregnant women, diabetics, or people recovering from eating disorders.
+In this position, you will work with clients or patients to organize and create planned menus and food preparation to help educate different types of people about nutrition, whether that be senior citizens, pregnant women, diabetics, or people recovering from eating disorders.

 Salary: $60,370 is the average salary for this position.